MyPortugalHoliday.com

 The grand Praça do Comércio sits at the centre of Lisbon and was the historic commercial hub of the city

-Portugal is not just Lisbon, Porto and the Algarve, and some of the most magical areas of the country are off from the main tourist routes.
+Portugal is much more than just Lisbon, Porto and the Algarve; some of the country's most magical areas lie off the beaten track.

 Vila Nova de Milfontes beach